Low-emission zone for diesel cars

 Step 2: Check if you have an automatic waiver

-Some diesel vehicles have an automatic waiver and are allowed to drive in the low-emission zone.
+Certain diesel vehicles have an automatic waiver and are allowed to drive in the low-emission zone.
 You do not need to do anything for this.
-The following diesel vehicles are automatically exempted:
+The following diesel vehicles automatically have a waiver:

-• Diesel vehicles which can transport wheelchairs (wheelchair accessible vehicles).
-You can recognise these vehicles in the number plate registry by the bodywork code 'SH'.
+• diesel vehicles which can transport wheelchairs (wheelchair accessible vehicles) with the bodywork code SH

 Step 3: Check if you can apply for an exemption